sqnfa/passwords-sqnfa-web/README.md

 # Background
 The acronym sqnfa is short hand of "sine qua non for applications".
 Sine qua non is Latin and literally translates to "without which, not".
-All projects within the sqnfa organization are meant to be reusable in all types of modern applications.
+All projects within the sqnfa organization are meant to be reusable and easy pluggable in all types of modern applications.

 # License
 Apache 2.0